A-Z Useful Web Development Terms

-When we talk about a theme, we’re referencing a file or collection of files which together determine the look and feel of the site e.g what the typography used is, what the brand colours will be etc.
+When we talk about a theme, we’re referencing a file or collection of files, which together determine the look and feel of the site.
+For example what the typography used is, what the brand colours are, etc.

-When deployed, a website sits on a server in a particular location.
+A website sits on a server in a particular location.
 The domain is identified by the number (IP address) assigned to its unique location.
-To make it easier to use, the number is given a name of your choice and this becomes the url.
-For instance, our home page url/domain name is Rixxo.com.
+To make it easier to use, the number is given a name of your choice and this becomes the URL.
+For instance, our home page URL/domain name is Rixxo.com.

 User experience/ interaction (UX/UI)

-When we talk about user experience we’re referencing the experience the user has within the website e.g did they find the page they were looking for, or did they get frustrated and leave without a conversion.
-The user interaction references how they interact with the website e.g what they click and why, what pages they go to etc.
+When talking about user experience, we’re referencing the experience the user has within the website e.g did they find the page they were looking for, or did they get frustrated and leave without a conversion?
+The user interaction references how they interact with the website, e.g what they click and why, what pages they visit etc.